Introduction

 b) Apply for national Marketing Authorisation (in-country licensing) to the Regulatory Authorities of the country

 c) In Africa, the WHO African Vaccine Regulatory Forum (AVAREF) can be used as a collaboration platform enabling regulators, ethics committees and sponsors to reach consensus on key ethical and regulatory questions.
-For more information about AVAREF refer to Africa Network.
 For reference, Dellepiane et al, 2018.

 d) For GAVI (Global Alliance for Vaccines and Immunisation, GAVI, the Vaccine Alliance) eligible low-income countries, non-GAVI eligible middle-income countries or PAHO (Pan American Health Organisation) countries, apply for WHO prequalification once a Marketing Authorisation has been obtained from stringent Regulatory Authorities or once an EMA article 58 positive scientific opinion has been obtained (EMA/CHMP evaluation done in collaboration with WHO under Article 58 of Regulation (EC) No. 726/2004).
 Prequalification is a service provided by WHO (WHO prequalification) to health agencies that purchase vaccines, to determine the acceptability, in principle, of vaccines from different sources for supply to these agencies.